 UCP employs four main methods: Proactive engagement, monitoring, relationship building, and capacity development.
 These methods are used to prevent violence and reduce the impact of violence; to increase the safety and security of civilians threatened by violence; and to strengthen local peace infrastructures.

 ”UCP online course contains the essential knowledge and methods for UCP that could fulfill my professional development and helpful for the projects that are implementing by our organization.
 I am going to apply the knowledge and methods gained from this course for giving trainings to the marginalized and discriminated community in our country.”

 Course Hours and Tuition

 The four-credit course is comprised of six modules (0-5).
 Learn more about the curriculum.
-Tuition is $335 per credit for a total cost of $1,420.00.This course may also be taken as a non-credit course with a certificate of completion for $715.
+Tuition is $355 per credit for a total cost of $1,420.00.This course may also be taken as a non-credit course with a certificate of completion for $715.

 Dates and Deadlines

 |Summer Session||Course Dates||Enrollment Deadline|